Skip to main content

 The DataStaging stream template is planned for a future release.
 Until then, you can use the ImmutableTestStream template to test and implement this pattern.

-To build a stream-to-stream transformation pipeline:
+To build a stream-to-stream transformation pipeline, you need to configure these components:

 1